Tahoe Tessie: Theories and ecosystem

 Several theories have been proposed to explain the sightings of Tahoe Tessie.
 One prominent theory suggests that the creature could be a giant sturgeon, a prehistoric-looking fish known to grow to large sizes.
 Sturgeons are bottom-feeders and have been found in other deep lakes, making them a plausible explanation for the large, dark figures reported in Lake Tahoe.

 Another theory points to natural phenomena.
-Dr. Charles Goldman of the UC Davis Tahoe Research Group has suggested that many sightings of Tessie, particularly those describing humps or waves, could be caused by wind patterns or water movements creating illusions of large creatures on the lake’s surface.
+According to limnologist Charles Goldman of the UC Davis Tahoe Research Group, many sightings of Tessie, particularly those describing humps or waves, could be caused by wind patterns or water movements creating illusions of large creatures on the lake’s surface.

 It has also been speculated that large goldfish, introduced into the lake by pet owners, could be responsible for some sightings of unusual shapes moving beneath the surface.
-The lake’s depths, which reach over 1,645 feet, provide an environment where something large could potentially remain hidden.
-Its ecosystem, which includes fish like rainbow trout and kokanee salmon, could support a large predator that remains undetected in such vast, deep waters.
+The lake’s depths, which reach over 1645 ft, provide an environment where something large could potentially remain hidden.
+Its ecosystem, which includes fish like rainbow trout and kokanee salmon, could allow a substantially sized predator to remain undetected in the deep waters of a large lake.

-In 2022, a year-long project conducted by divers and volunteers, led by the nonprofit group Clean Up the Lake, removed more than 25,000 pounds of underwater litter from Lake Tahoe's 72-mile shoreline.
+In 2022, a year-long project conducted by divers and volunteers, led by the nonprofit group Clean Up the Lake, removed more than 25000 lbs of underwater litter from Lake Tahoe's 72 mi shoreline.
 While no evidence of Tahoe Tessie was uncovered, the divers found various debris such as bottles, tires, fishing gear, and shipwreck planks near Dead Man’s Point—a location tied to local legends of the lake monster.